Christopher-Schulze/Baristeuer/README.md

 - **Member Management:** Track club members with join date and contact details.
 - **Tax Overview:** Calculates taxes for a project and displays the results in the UI.
 - **Reporting:** Generates tax reports for submission.
-- **User Interface:** German-language interface styled with Material UI themes.
+- **User Interface:** Interface available in German and English with a language selector, styled with Material UI themes.
 - **Cross-Platform:** Operates on both macOS and Windows.
 - **PDF Export:** Exports financial reports and a set of Vereinssteuerformulare (KSt 1, Anlagen Gem/GK usw.) to PDF format.